Hawkish Fed fuels dollar, leaves stocks and bonds bruised

 "He (Powell) said they wouldn't do anything for the next two years, so it's a shock but wrapped in good news," Belaisch said.
 "I think he gave the markets the all-clear to rally."

-The euro slipped back towards $1.1930 from just over $1.20 in the European session and the dollar was just shy of its 2021 high against the yen, last buying 110.72 yen.
+The euro slipped back towards $1.1930 from just over $1.20 in the Asian session and the dollar was just shy of its 2021 high against the yen, last buying 110.72 yen .

-The kiwi dollar clawed back about half of its overnight losses after first-quarter growth figures blew past forecasts, and while the Aussie dollar and British pound stabilised emerging market currencies weakened.
-[AUD/]
+The kiwi dollar clawed back about half of its overnight losses after New Zealand's first-quarter growth figures blew past forecasts, while the Aussie dollar and British pound weakened along with emerging market currencies.

-Ahead for currency markets is an interest rate decision from Turkey’s central bank due at 1100 GMT, which has the lira on edge.
-Norway’s central bank said it was likely to hike its zero percent interest rates in September, but it didn’t stop the crown from falling.
+Also for currency markets, Turkey's central bank kept its interest rates at 19%, but seemed to be inching towards a cut which kept the lira on edge .

+Norway's central bank said it was likely to hike its zero percent interest rates in September, but it didn't stop the crown from falling. read more

 Our Standards: The Thomson Reuters Trust Principles.